zavolanlab/bindz-rbp/workflow/documentation.md

 Target rule with final output of the pipeline

 - **Input**
-  - A heatmap depicting all the motifs with their sequence logos and names as y-axis tick-labels; input sequence as x-axis; and each cell representing the probability of corresponding motif and the part of the sequence.
+  - A heatmap depicting all the motifs with their sequence logos and names as y-axis tick-labels; input sequence as x-axis; and each cell representing per-position binding probability.

-#### `create_results_directory`

-  Create directories for the results

-- **Parameters**
-  - Path to output directory
-  - Path to local log directory
-  - Path to cluster log directory

-- **Output**
-  - An output directory which will be used in all the successive rules
+  - BED-formatted list of inferred binding sites.

 #### `plot_sequence_logos`

-   Plot sequence logo for the motifs.
-This rule will run as many number as times as the number of motifs or number of files in the pwm directory.
+   Plot sequence logos for the motifs.
+This rule will run as many times as the number of motifs in the PWM directory.

 - **Input**
-  - PWM file containg binding probability matrices
+  - PWM file containg binding probability matrix
-  - Script that processes matrices to sequence logos png [`sequence_logos.py`](../workflow/scripts/sequence_logos.py)
+  - Script that generates sequence logos.[`sequence_logos.py`](../workflow/scripts/sequence_logos.py)
-  - Output directory generated in the rule [**create_results_directory**](#create_results_directory)

 - **Parameters**
   - Output directory for the logos
-  - File path of logs for each Pwm
+  - File path for cluster logs

 - **Output**
-  - A png file for each motif containing the sequence logo which will be used in the rule [**plot_heatmap_of_MotEvo_results**](#plot_heatmap_of_MotEvo_results)
+  - A png file containing the sequence logo which will be used in the rule [**plot_heatmap_of_MotEvo_results**](#plot_heatmap_of_MotEvo_results)

 #### `prepare_MotEvo_parameters`

    Prepare text file with parameters for MotEvo runs

-- **Input**
-  - Output directory generated in the rule [**create_results_directory**](#create_results_directory)

 - **Parameters**
-  - Path to output directory for the logos
+  - MotEvo parameters: bg binding probability, min binding posterior, Markov chain order
-  - File path for the logs for each Pwm file
+  - File path for cluster logs

 - **Output**
     - A text file containing MotEvo paramaters which will be used in the rule [**run_MotEvo_analysis**](#run_MotEvo_analysis)